 A generation of perpetual toddlers unwilling to commit to anything that does not make them feel like special little snowflakes is hardly going to bite the bullet for societal obligations.
 I don’t think we’re looking at Late Bronze Age collapse, but American society is about to veer off into a low-trust direction.
 History says that brings consequences not good for civilizational progress.

-This post has already been read 2661 times!
+This post has already been linked to 2799 times!